BamboJude/Python-Interactive-plots/README.md

 For more information visit:

 https://github.com/jupyter-widgets/ipywidgets
-## 2. Panel
+## 2. Plotly
-Panel is an open source Python library that can be used in creating interactive web apps and dashboards.
-It makes use of widgets to plots, images, tables and text.
-Panel support nearly all plotting libraries.
+Plotly has an open source graphing library for python.
+This library enables us to plot interactive graphs such as line plots, scatter plots, area charts, bar charts, error bars, box plots, histograms, heatmaps, subplots, multiple-axes, polar chart, and bubble charts.

-## How to install Panel
+## How to install Plotly
-It is reconmmended to installl panel using conda command

-<code>conda install -c pyviz panel</code>

-You can also use PyPI:

-<code> pip install panel </panel>
+<code> pip install plotly ==5.10.0 </panel>

-More about panel here: https://panel.holoviz.org
+More about panel here: https://github.com/plotly/plotly.py